CZDanol/DNLTray/README.md

 **WORK IN PROGRESS**

-**Due to size limitations, the repository doesn't contain .stl files.
+Due to size limitations, the repository doesn't contain .stl files.
 A selection of them is available in releases.
 The rest you have to build yourself.
-Simply download this repository, open the appropriate scad file and compile it.**
+Simply download this repository, open the appropriate scad file and compile it.
+You can also use the attached python script and compile it using `python generate.py -m (model name) -c (scad binary filepath) --stl`

 **You can see gallery of all components in the models/ folder.**

 # Features
-System contains:
-	- Trays/bins
-	- Drawers

 - **Previews everywhere**.
 Just look in the `models` directory structure, every component has an image preview.
 - 3D printable (duh)
 - Zero supports required